sitespeedio/onlinetest/server/README.md

 The sitespeed.io server is the server in the server/testrunner setup.
 You can have one server per setup.

-The server will add tests in a Redis (like) queue.
+The server will add tests in a KeyDB (Redis like) queue.
 When you start the runner, it needs to be able to connect to the queue and a Postgresql instance.

 ## Start